Authenticated, Verifiable Email from AI Agents

 How MultiMail solves this

 MultiMail handles both layers together.
 Domain provisioning generates DKIM keypairs, publishes SPF and DMARC records, and configures ARC sealing automatically.
-On top of that, every outbound message carries a cryptographically signed X-MultiMail-Identity header that records the agent ID, oversight mode, and whether the send was human-approved.
+On top of that, every outbound message carries a cryptographically signed X-MultiMail-Identity header — an ECDSA P-256 claim that records the operator and mailbox identity, the oversight mode, the agent's capabilities, and the AI-generated flag.
 Recipients — and your own audit logs — can verify both the domain authentication chain and the agent provenance chain independently.
 This means standard spam filters see a properly authenticated sender while your compliance tooling sees a fully attributable agent action.

 1